llGaetanll/rice/README.md

 # Programs

+Below is the list of programs that this repo has configurations for.
+Each program contains a list of custom documented keybindings.

 ## bspwm

 The default window manager.
+This config should work on single or multi monitor setups.
 Each monitor gets 9 independant workspaces.

 ### Keybinds